tom-howard/ros2/docs/course/extras/README.md

 # Additional Resources

-Additional resources to help you in your work on Course Assignments #1 and #2.
+Additional resources to help you in your work with ROS 2 and the Waffles.